When your baby refuses to eat it can be very stressful. One thing that will ease your stress is understanding why your baby isn’t eating.

 For more resources and support in this area, check out the following materials:

 Try New Food Workbook is a very helpful resource for parents who may be entering into the picky eating phase.

 It’s also a great way to learn how to prevent picky eating!

 Listen to The Nourished Child podcast for free information about baby nutrition and feeding.

 Tune in to these podcast episodes for more inspiration!

 Reasons Your Child Won’t Eat (& What You Can Do)

-This post was updated on January 17, 2021 to include more resources for parents.
+This post was updated on October 2023 to include more reasons and resources.